Table of Contents

 9. “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.”– Ephesians 2:10

-As God’s creation, you are uniquely designed and deeply loved by Him.
+You are a uniquely made and incredibly loved creation of God.
 You are not a mistake, an accident, or a mere product of chance.
-You are intentionally made by a loving Creator.
+A loving Creator purposefully created you.

 Just as an artist takes great care in crafting each detail of their masterpiece, so too has the Lord God been intentional in creating you.